Lightning-AI/litdata/README.md

 # ⚡ Welcome to Lightning Data

-Lightning Data is a pivotal framework within the Lightning ecoystem, facilitating the efficient streaming of training data from cloud storage.
-As part of the Lightning ecosystem, Lightning Data integrates smoothly with other core packages, enabling users to leverage its capabilities alongside [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/), [Lightning Fabric](https://lightning.ai/docs/open-source/fabric), and [PyTorch](https://pytorch.org/docs/stable/index.html).

 With Lightning Data, users can transform and optimize their data in cloud environments with an intuitive approach and at any scale.

-Then, efficient training becomes feasible regardless of the data's location, allowing users to effortlessly stream in the required data as needed.
+Then, efficient distributed training becomes feasible regardless of the data's location, allowing users to effortlessly stream in the required data as needed.

-Lightning Data supports **images, text, video, audio, geo-spatial, and multimodal data** types and it is already used adopted framework such as [Lit-GPT](https://github.com/Lightning-AI/lit-gpt/blob/main/pretrain/tinyllama.py) to pretrain LLMs.
+Lightning Data supports **images, text, video, audio, geo-spatial, and multimodal data** types, is already adopted by frameworks such as [Lit-GPT](https://github.com/Lightning-AI/lit-gpt/blob/main/pretrain/tinyllama.py) to pretrain LLMs and integrates smoothly [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/), [Lightning Fabric](https://lightning.ai/docs/open-source/fabric), and [PyTorch](https://pytorch.org/docs/stable/index.html).

-### Table of Content
+### Table of Contents

 - [Getting started](#getting-started)
     - [Installation](#installation)